Why does it matter?

 In Year 9, students focus on the rights and responsibilities of young people in the workplace.
 The focus then shifts to options and how best to choose GCSE subjects.
 There is also a focus on future goals and aspirations, and students are encouraged to create a trajectory of their future plans, for example ensuring their GCSE options feed into what they would be inclined to study at Level 3 (BTEC or A Level), or even starting to consider options that would aid their future career goals (for example opting for Business Studies, or studying a language if considering opportunities abroad).

 In July students take part in a post-16 event where representatives from all of the local post 16 providers, universities and a number of employers are invited into school to take part in a “marketplace” event.
 Students use this event to start to plan their next steps.
+Year 9 students will also undergo a series of mock interviews to prepare them for life outside of school.

 - Areas of Learning for Careers, Employability and Enterprise Education Targeted: 4 - 9.